PVHL/jsObjDB/Readme.md

 There are two main ways to insert data - `insertOne` and `insert`.

-`insertOne` returns the object inserted (with its new _ id property), or will throw an exception on failure:
+`insertOne` takes a single object, and returns the object inserted (with its new _ id property), or will throw an exception on failure:

 	var db = jsObjDB("key");
 	var obj = db.insertOne({ a: 1 }); //	exception - required field 'key' missing
 	var obj = db.insertOne({ key: "hi" }); //	fine
 	var obj = db.insertOne({ key: "hi" }); //	exception - duplicate

-`insert` will not throw an exception on failure.
-Instead it will insert as many objects as possible, and return information about successes via a pair of cursors (`event.inserted`) and failures (`event.failed`).
+`insert` takes an array of objects, and will _not_ throw an exception on failure.
+Instead it will insert as many objects as possible, and return information about the results via a pair of cursors - `event.inserted` (successes) and `event.failed` (falures).

 	var db = jsObjDB("key");
 	var arr = [];